Can I Fly a Drone in Dubai? Your Ultimate Guide

 • My Drone Hub App

-The “My Drone Hub” app is a powerful tool provided by the GCAA to help drone operators know where they can and cannot fly.
-You can download it to your smartphone, and it offers real-time updates about flying zones, no-fly areas, and weather conditions that could affect your drone flight.
+The GCAA offers a great tool with an app called My Drone Hub to explain where drone operators are allowed to fly and where they should not fly.
+You can have it on your smartphone, and it will provide you with live updates on flying zones, no-fly areas, and weather that may affect your drone flight.

-Specific Regulations and Restrictions
+Particular Regulations and Limitations

 Altitude Limits